 There are two possible situations that start-ups and developers are encountering at this critical moment: they have existing manufacturing facilities that are not built to address current personalized medicine requirements, or they have available empty shell space for manufacturing that is ready to be designed for small-scale manufacturing.
 Below are a few major considerations these organizations should consider for small-scale lab manufacturing success.

 In this exciting world of personalized medicine, the spaces we design must be able to respond on a dime to evolving innovations and changing technologies.
 A laboratory designer who specializes in small-scale lab manufacturing should work with your team to anticipate space needs far into the future.
-We are seeing industry advancements such as Green Chemistry and 3D “bioprinting” technology that are completely changing current Good Manufacturing Processes (cGMP) and decreasing some typical standard process needs.
+We are seeing industry advancements such as Green Chemistry and 3D “bioprinting” technology that are completely changing current Good Manufacturing Practices (cGMP) and decreasing some typical standard process needs.
 The increased use of AI to complete redundant tasks is also affecting the way we design QA/QC laboratories and other support spaces.
 Having a broad understanding of how future innovations and technology can influence design saves time and money when planning a manufacturing space.

 Understand Your End-User

 Personalized medicine research and development requires the highest-quality individualized environments.
 Understanding the end-users who will ultimately occupy your space is critical.
 To design a truly innovative facility that will stand out to potential tenants or internal teams, consider both current design factors and possible building solutions that can be incorporated into the design now to adapt to future technology and manufacturing processes.